bytedance/sonic/README.md

 ### Buffer Size
 Sonic use memory pool in many places like `encoder.Encode`, `ast.Node.MarshalJSON` to improve performace, which may produce more memory usage (in-use) when server's load is high.
 See [issue 614](https://github.com/bytedance/sonic/issues/614).
 Therefore, we introduce some options to let user control the behavior of memory pool.
 See [option](https://pkg.go.dev/github.com/bytedance/sonic@v1.11.9/option#pkg-variables) package.

+### Faster JSON skip
+For compatibility.
+Sonic use FSM scanning to  validate JSON when decoding raw JSON or encoding `json.Marshaler`, which is much slower than SIMD-implemented skipping.
+If user has many redundant JSON value and DO NOT NEED to strictly validate JSON correctness, you can enable below options:
+- `Config.NoValidateSkipJSON`: for faster skipping JSON when decoding, such as unknown fields, mismatched values, and redundant array elements
+- `Config.NoValidateJSONMarshaler`: avoid validating JSON when encoding `json.Marshaler`
+- `SearchOption.ValidateJSON`: indicates if validate located JSON value when `Get`

 ## Community

 Sonic is a subproject of [CloudWeGo](https://www.cloudwego.io/).
 We are committed to building a cloud native ecosystem.